BrentNoorda/toy-piano/README.md

 I'll share here what I learned, a bit about how toy-piano works, and overall impressions of MeteorJS.

-All of the [soure code is on github](https://github.com/BrentNoorda/toy-piano) and a live demo is here: [http://toy-piano.meteor.com/](http://toy-piano.meteor.com/)
+All of the [source code is on github](https://github.com/BrentNoorda/toy-piano) and a live demo is here: [http://toy-piano.meteor.com/](http://toy-piano.meteor.com/)

 Jump To: